arielf/weight-loss/README.md

     halfnhalf          171855   ...  -0.4673 -63.41%
     sleep              127071   ...  -0.7369 -100.00%

-Despite its noisy nature, insufficient data, and inaccuracies in weighting, the diet machine-learning experiment made three things very obvious, very early:
+Despite its noisy nature, insufficient data, and inaccuracies in weighting, the diet machine-learning experiment made 4 facts very obvious pretty early:

 - Sleeping longer is #1 factor in losing weight.
-Lack of sleep does the opposite.
+- Lack of sleep does the opposite.
 - Carbs make you gain weight.
 The worst are high-starch foods.
 - Fatty and oily food does the opposite: it makes you lose weight

 It took me a while to figure out the sleep part.
 When we sleep we don't eat.
-It is as simple as that.
+It is that simple.

 Moreover: we tend to binge and snack while not particularly hungry, but we never do it during sleep.

-Sleep time is our fasting time.
-The time we could potentially lose weight, provided that we channel our body chemistry to break-up excess stored-fat during that period of fasting.
+Our sleeping time is our fasting time.
+The time we could potentially lose weight, provided that we channel our body chemistry to break-up excess stored-fat in these hours.

 ## Further progress

 You may note that in the top chart there's a notable acceleration in the rate of weight loss.
 The cause was deeper insights and better ability to sustain the diet the more I understood the causes of weight gain and loss.

-Extending the fasting time was one major accelerator: I did that by:
+Extending the fasting time was one major accelerator.
+I did that by:

 - Skipping breakfast and
 - Stop eating earlier in the evening before going to bed.